JCTLearning/Project-Runner/README.md

 # Project-Runner
-This is a Python Gui program designed to help Track &amp; Cross Country coaches keep track of their stats.
+This is a  program designed to help Track &amp; Cross Country coaches keep track of their stats.
 # Progress
-  Main function is built, working on the scroll bar.
-After that we'll have everything we need to start filling the DB with real data & starting on the indvidual pages.
+  Server is built (most of it) the only thing that remains is cleaning up and adding SS to it.
+I need to add in the code for db to xml as well.
+  Electron progress:
+    The program can pull data from XML, it just needs to be neat and clean now...
+Sockets need to be built as well.